100 Years Bauhaus. The opening festival.

 Fließtext "100 Years Bauhaus.
 The opening festival."

 Oriented on Bauhauswoche 1923 (Bauhaus Week 1923) and the legendary Bauhaus Festivals, a creative atmosphere of experimentation and research, learning and teaching, joining in and thinking ahead will be ensured.
 Art and technology, light, colour, sound and movement and the relationship between humankind and machine will play a key role in the programme.
-In the “Das totale Tanztheater” (Total Dance Theatre) virtual reality installation, for example, in cooperation with Filmtank and Artificial Rome, choreographer Richard Siegal allows the audience and the action on stage to blend with one another.
+The Virtual Reality Installation "Das Totale Tanz Theater" is a collaboration between the Interactive Media Foundation and the internationally acclaimed choreographer Richard Siegal and Artificial Rome.
+The installation explores the relationship between man and machine in a dancing manner and lets the visitors immerse themselves in the virtual stage world of “Das Totale Tanz Theater”.

 Federal President Frank-Walter Steinmeier is the patron of the opening festival, and will officially open the event on 16 January 2019.